 In some cases, marked crowding is present despite opening of the dura.
 In these cases, the tips of the cerebellar tonsils are reduced in size with electrocautery, which is applied with a fine pincer forceps.
 No specific side effects have been described from this shrinkage.
 The important point is to create more room in the area, remove the crowding, and allow for normal spinal fluid flow.

 Next, a patch of tissue is sewn to the edges of the open dura to enlarge the dural sac.
 The patch material, called pericranium, is tissue obtained from underneath the scalp in the area just above the bony removal.

 Once the patch is sewn in, a customized titanium plate is attached to the edges of the bony resection by very small titanium screws.
-The plate, designed by Dr. Oró and produced by Zimmer Biomet, covers but does not compress the area of decompression.
+The plate covers but does not compress the area of decompression.
 The muscles that were previously attached to the bone in this area can now adhere to the plate.
 This union allows for natural reconstruction and helps avoid the sunken defect that some people develop after posterior fossa decompression surgery.

 Lastly, the tissues are closed with stitches.
 Staples are used to close the skin.

 The best treatment for syringomyelia is to remove the block to normal spinal fluid flow if there is one.
 In patients with syringomyelia, due to the blockage caused by a Chiari 1 malformation, the goal is to create more room at the foramen magnum (through a posterior fossa decompression).
 For many, the improved spinal fluid flow will result in the syrinx slowly decreasing in size, although it may not disappear completely.
 The goal is to keep the syrinx from growing and allow it to relax and decrease in size.